OUTREACH MISSION & MINISTRY at St. Ann’s

 The Dominican Republic:

-Saint Ann’s periodically sends a work team of volunteers to impoverished areas in the Dominican Republic to join in mission work with the churches there.
+Saint Ann’s has sent work teams to in the Dominican Republic to join in mission work with the churches there.
 These intergenerational teams help us engage mission mutually with others, and through this work we gain a clearer perspective on the real needs and the real riches of others.
 In addition we work to provide scholarships for needy youth in the Dominican Republic.
 In October of 2012, Sister Jean Gabriel from Barrio Las Flores in San Pedro de Marcoris, Dominican Republic, visited Saint Ann’s.
 She spoke at both services, presented at a Griswold Forum and at a luncheon, visited the Nearly New Shop and spent time learning about and seeing the sewing ministry.
 This opportunity allowed the parish the opportunity to have a more personal understanding of our relationship with this area.
 In 2013 the Rector and several others went to the DR to assist relief efforts, and attend the Episcopal Church’s diocesan convention.

 Camp Hispaniola is a week-long camp for over 350 children in Haiti and the batayes of the Dominican Republic.
 Two hot meals are provided, along with music, arts and crafts, sports, bible study and respite from the difficulties in their daily lives.
 A place where “children can be children.”
 Since its inception four years ago, Saint Ann’s has supported the camp through curriculum design, supplies, t-shirts and grants.
 Camp Hispaniola is one of the most important missions of St. Ann’s.

-This year’s curriculum (2013) will explore The Lord’s Prayer.
-Several dates are set aside in June 2013 so parishioners can help assemble the material.
-Donations are also needed and welcomed.
+Donations are needed and welcomed.
 All support materials are sent to the camps with our long-time parish friend, Marc-Yves Regis, the founder of Camp Hispaniola.

 As well as these ministries, Saint Ann’s also has many other outreach missions and ministries:

-Love Baskets: Under the direction of Dot Smith, in February (around Valentine’s Day ) over 150 baskets of fruit, cookies and flowers were assembled and delivered to shut-ins and residents of local nursing homes, and to the shut-ins of St. Ann’s.
+Love Baskets: Under the direction of former parishioner Dot Smith, in February (around Valentine’s Day ) over 150 baskets of fruit, cookies and flowers were assembled and delivered to shut-ins and residents of local nursing homes, and to the shut-ins of Saint Ann’s.
+Contact Nancy Razee

 The Christmas Giving Tree: Lymes Youth Service, Covenant Shelter and the Child and Family Agency of New London provide “wish lists” of items for those in need during the Christmas season.
 During Advent, the parish overwhelmingly responds with their generosity by taking a request off the Christmas tree in the Griswold Room, and returning a gift.
 These are delivered the week before Christmas to the agencies.